The Foods We Choose

 The building blocks of proteins are amino acids.
 There are 20 amino acids that we need a steady supply of every day, about half are produced by our cells naturally and the others are from dietary sources.

 The term “complete” and “incomplete” protein refers to whether the foods we’re eating contain each of these essential amino acids.
 Protein found in meat and dairy contain all nine, but not every diet includes these foods.
-Vegetarians, for instance, combine both protein and starch together in the same meal to get the right balance.
+Vegetarians, for instance, combine different types of protein and starch together in the same meal to get the right balance.

 Fats and essential “fatty acids” are quite literally the building blocks of our cells.
 Fats are insoluble in water, so lipid molecules line up in tight formation to form cell membranes, maintaining a fluid balance inside and outside of a cell wall.

-Though our brains use glucose as a fuel source and proteins to synthesize neurotransmitters, brain tissue is over 50% fat, and neurons in the brain need fat to insulate and speed up the conduction of nerve impulses.
-Research is focused on the ways that the right kinds of fat keep us healthy, from influencing brain growth in children, to increasing mental alertness in adults, and protecting cognitive functioning well into old age.
-The key seems to be in the balance between the types of fats our bodies produce naturally and the ones we need to include in our diet.
+Though our brains use glucose as a fuel source and proteins to synthesize enzymes, neurons in the brain need fat to insulate and speed up the conduction of nerve impulses.
+In recent years, researchers have begun to focus on the ways that our bodies utilize healthy types of fat to sustain good health.
+“Healthy” fats have been found to positively influence brain growth in children, increase mental alertness in adults, and protect cognitive functioning well into old age.
+The key seems to be in the balance between the types that our bodies produce naturally and the ones we need to include in our diet.

-Healthy fats that we need a steady supply of are the mono- and poly-unsaturated oils derived from vegetables, seeds, and grains.
-These have a positive effect on the body by raising levels of HDL cholesterol that helps keep the LDL’s under control.
+The healthy types of fat that we need a steady supply of are the mono- and poly-unsaturated oils derived from vegetables, seeds, and grains.
+These have a positive effect on the body by raising levels of HDL cholesterol (“healthy” or “helpful” cholesterol) that helps keep the LDL’s under control.
 Nutritionists specify a balance of both omega-3 and omega-6 fatty acids.
 Vegetable oils and the unsaturated fats in fish, nuts, and avocados are a necessary part of a healthy diet.

 Vitamins and Minerals